Aleutian cackling goose: Conservation

 The primary threat to the Aleutian cackling goose has been the Arctic fox, introduced to the Aleutian Islands by Russian fur traders between 1836 and 1930.
 By 1963, the breeding range of the goose was restricted to Buldir Island, and the Aleutian cackling goose was listed by the U.S. Department of the Interior as endangered in 1967.
 Since then, the Aleutian cackling goose has made a comeback, and it was removed from the United States Fish and Wildlife Service list of endangered mammals and birds in 2001.

 Breeding

 Aleutian cackling geese typically arrive in California in mid-October each year.
 The majority of the population goes right to its primary wintering areas in the Central Valley.
-However, since 2002, a relatively small (1500-5000) number of geese spend fall and winter on the northern coast.
+Since 2002, though, a relatively small (1500-5000) number of geese spend fall and winter on the northern coast.
 Around late December, the geese wintering in the Central Valley begin moving north, and by mid-February, most of the Aleutian cackling goose population is located in northwestern California until they depart for the Aleutian Islands in mid-April.
 As of 2004, Humboldt County began receiving the majority of Aleutian cackling geese on the northwestern coast from January through April.